leiw5173/SpoonOS-Developer-Call/README.md

 1. Review the SpoonOS documentation
 2. Choose or create a proposal
 3. Submit your proposal as an issue in the Scoop GitHub repository
-4. Wait for approval before beginning development
+4. Wait for approval from the SpoonOS team
+5. Begin development at your own pace during the program period
-5. Submit your completed project according to the audit phase requirements
+6. Submit your completed project according to the audit phase requirements

 ## Contact